stml/welcomejs/README.md

 # welcome.js

-**welcome.js** is a tiny javascript file you can add to any web page to help novice users get the most out of the web.
+**welcome.js** is a tiny JavaScript file you can add to any web page to help novice users get the most out of the web.

 ## Being Welcoming